amaudy/fastapi-echo/README.md

 ### Required Secrets

-To enable the GitHub Actions workflow to push to Docker Hub, you need to set up:
+To enable the GitHub Actions workflow to push to Docker Hub, you need to set up a GitHub Environment:

+1. Go to your GitHub repository → Settings → Environments
+2. Create a new environment named "dev"
+3. Add the following:
-1. Environment variable:
+   - Environment variable:
      - `DOCKER_HUB_USERNAME`: Your Docker Hub username

-2. GitHub secret:
+   - Environment secret:
      - `DOCKER_HUB_TOKEN`: Your Docker Hub access token (not your password)

+The workflow is configured to use the "dev" environment to access these values.

 #### Creating a Docker Hub Access Token